zhaojiawei392/timr/README.md

 	Date 2024-2025

-## DualQuaternion-based robot control
+## This Is My Robot (timr)

-#### This project is the implementation of dual quaternion based robot control platform.
-TIMR stands for This is my robot. this project intend to provide a simple, light-weight, cross-platform kinematics simulation library for robot arm.
+#### This project is the implementation of dual quaternion based robot control platform, which intends to provide a simple, light-weight, cross-platform kinematics simulation library for robot arm.
 About dual quaternion, please refer to https://en.wikipedia.org/wiki/Dual_quaternion.
 This project is solely intended for personal practice and experimentation.
 It does not come with any warranty or guarantee of safety.